Opt-In Art: Learning Art Styles Only from Few Examples: Opt In: Artistic Style Adapter

-Diffusion models \citep{ho2020denoisingdiffusionprobabilisticmodels} represent a class of generative models capable of producing high-quality images by modeling data distributions through successive denoising steps.
-Intuitively, the forward process incrementally introduces noise to the data, transforming it into Gaussian noise over time.
-At any given time step, the relationship between the image and the noise can be expressed as: where $X_t$ represents the image at time step $t$, $X_0$ is the original image, $\epsilon$ denotes Gaussian noise with zero mean and unit variance, and $\beta_t$ is an increasing sequence of noise levels.
-During the reverse process, the model is trained to predict and eliminate the noise $\epsilon$ at each time step to reconstruct the original image.
-The learning objective can be formulated as: where $\epsilon_{\theta}$ is the model, $C$ is the condition, which, in our case, is the text prompt.
-Our model adopts the architecture of the latent diffusion model \citep{rombach2022highresolution}.

-To train an Art-Style Adapter we collect a few examples of artworks in a specific style $X_0 \in \mathcal{A}$ and caption the content of the artwork.
-This can be done automatically or manually.
-To connect the newly learned style information with specific tokens in the prompt, we append a text "in the style of V* art" to the content prompt, denoted as $C^*$.
+To opt-in to an art style, we train a LoRA Art-Style Adapter by collecting a few examples of paintings in that style $X_0 \in \mathcal{A}$ and caption the content of the artwork.
+Captioning can be done automatically or manually.
+To connect the newly learned style information with specific tokens in the prompt, we append ``in the style of V* art" to the content prompt.
+We use $C^*$ for the final prompt (after our addition).

 To enable the model to learn this new artistic style, we fine-tune the U-Net module using LoRA \citep{hu2021lora}.
 For a given target artistic image, we define the following loss: